xenuser/docker-geeklog/README.md

 ~~~

-Geeklog will be available under the folling name: http://geeklog.local
+Geeklog will be available under the following URI: http://geeklog.local

 # Contribution
 Please feel free to send in pull request if you want to improve something.